 These documents should be in your car at all times, regardless if you’re packing for a last-minute road trip or just going to the grocery store.
 Make sure they’re there before you leave.

 10. Water bottle

 You’re going to be drinking a lot of water on your journey.
-If you’re just buying plastic bottles, not only will you be wasting money, but you will also be creating clutter in your car.
+If you’re just buying plastic bottles, not only will you be wasting money, but you will also be creating clutter in your car (plus the environment and shit, man).
 Invest in a good quality water bottle and fill it periodically.

 Roadtrip Checklist for Car Care